 Should you be worried about these changes to the free Docker pull rate limits?

 Considering everything we know so far, it is clear that many software projects will be forced to reevaluate their environment setup strategies.
 Nonetheless, the good news is that Docker have announced a new phased approach to this transition period that should — at least in theory — leave us with plenty of time to reinvent our current environments.

 For large-scale projects, however, the sheer magnitude of change may quickly turn into a significant challenge which not only requires extra development and DevOps capacity, but could also use a heavy dose of creative solutions.

 Just keep in mind that other flagship providers are also aiming to support their clients.
 Amazon, for example, have recently announced a new public container registry that will allow developers to deploy container images publicly.

-Very similarly, when it comes to these challenges, SPG will always apply the best possible best practices to your projects, and will aim to go even further if the time and budget allow.
+Very similarly, when confronting these changes to pull rate limits, SPG will always apply the best possible best practices to your projects, and will aim to go even further if the time and budget allow.
 Though you may ask yourself whether to take the Docker-in-Docker approach, how to make sure your Docker image build is as stable and robust as possible, or even if your Docker layer is caching as much as it can, these will all vary considerably depending on the tools you use, your development environment and your own development process.

-Thankfully, however, with many years of experience in Docker usage and configuration, and a full arsenal of development tools (including docker-compose, kubernetes, helm, and popular services such as GitLab CI, TravisCI, CircleCI, GitHub Actions, TeamCity and others), Software Planet Group would be happy to assist you with your project audit and optimisation, and help you achieve the results you need.
+Thankfully, however, with many years of experience in Docker usage and configuration, and a full arsenal of development tools (including docker-compose, kubernetes, helm, and popular services such as GitLab CI, TravisCI, CircleCI, GitHub Actions, TeamCity and others), Software Planet Group will gladly assist you with your project audit and optimisation, and help you to achieve the results you deserve.